QUBIC VII: The feedhorn-switch system of the technological demonstrator: Switch system

+The shutter is realized by means of a thin stainless steel blade entering the \newb{waveguide} through a thin gap and acting as a short circuit.
+The gap is 200 $\mu m$ wide and the blade is 100 $\mu m$.
+The back and forth blade movement is actuated by the coil pulling a ferrite which is soldered to a hook attached to the shutter.
+The shutter makes an angular movement around a pivot.
+The shutter returns to its original position thanks to a spring pushing back the ferrite.
+The center of figure \ref{fig_single_switch_elements} shows a detail of the TD solid model, with its main components highlighted.
+On the right of the same figure, a microscope picture of the device is reported.

-The coil nominal ohmic impedance is 80\,\ohm\ at room temperature, but it reduces down to 19\,\ohm\ at 4\,K. We use a constant current of 90\,mA to hold the ferrite inside the coil, resulting in a Joule dissipation of 150\,mW per shutter.
-By limiting to 4 the number of switches energized at the same time, we reduce the extra heat load to 600\,mW.
-Thanks to the large mass of the horns plus switches system, the heat released increases horn-switch block temperature in a timescale much longer than the RF load change not weakening the self-calibration effectiveness.
+The coil nominal ohmic impedance is 80\,\ohm\ at room temperature, but lowers to 19\,\ohm\ at 4\,K. We use a constant current of 90\,mA to hold the ferrite inside the coil, resulting in a Joule dissipation of 150\,mW per shutter.
+As already stated, we decided to limit to two the number of switches closed at the same time.
+However, from a thermal point of view the system can manage four switches closed at the same time.
+As a matter of fact, if we limit to four the number of simultaneously biased switches we reduce the extra heat load to 600\,mW.
+Thanks to the large mass of the horns plus switches system, the heat released increases horn-switch block temperature on a timescale much longer than the RF load change without any impact on the self-calibration effectiveness.
+As a matter of fact, during the test of the assembled TD, we found that the heat released increased horn-switch block temperature by less than 2\,mK in a timescale of 2 minutes.
+This effect is not detected by the focal-plane detectors because of a Neutral Density (ND) filter located on the 1-K cold stop, as described in fig.\ref{fig_intrument_system_overview} caption.
+This ND filter was added for the testing campaign in the lab in order to reduce the background power on the detectors.
+When observing the sky the ND filter will be removed.

-Another reason why the number of active switches is limited to 4 is because the minimum number of wires necessary to drive N devices is (N+1), where the extra wire is used for current return of the N coils.
-Since the driving current per coil is not negligible, the return wire must be made of copper instead of phosphor-bronze or manganine (other reasons are discussed in Section \ref{sec_TD_switch_manufacturing}).
-To minimize the conductive heat load, the copper wire must be thin ($\leq 200 \mu$m), reducing the number of coils active at the same time to two per return wire.
+Another reason not to exceed the number of four active switches (two per electronic module, which are two in the TD) is because the minimum number of wires necessary to drive $N$ devices is $(N+1)$, where the extra wire is used for current return of the $N$ coils.
+Since the driving current per coil is not negligible, the return wire must be made of copper instead of phosphor-bronze or manganine (this is discussed in detail in section~\ref{sec_TD_switch_manufacturing_and_control_electronics}).
+To minimize the conductive heat load, the copper wire must be thin ($\leq 200\,\mu$m), reducing the number of coils active at the same time to two per return wire.
 Since there are two switch banks, operated by two electronic boards, there are a maximum of four switch shut at the same time.
+However, since the self calibration procedure is effective even with only two horns closed, we limit to two the active switches operated at the same time.